kim3er/motioneyewiki/Configuration-File.md

 ##### `mjpg_client_idle_timeout`

-Configures the timeout in seconds after which an idle MJPEG client is closed and removed (set to `0` to keep clients connected indefinitely).
+Configures the timeout in seconds after which an idle internal MJPEG client is closed and removed (set to `0` to keep clients connected indefinitely).
 Defaults to `10`.

 ##### `smb_shares`